Building Support for Successful Change Projects Using a Time-Tested Framework

 - Diagnose the need for change and create the necessary sense of urgency

-- Move through change projects faster and realize intended outcomes
+- Move through change projects faster and realize intended outcomes and benefits

 - Build internal capacity to manage change with rigour